mre/endler.dev/content/2025/paolo/index.md

 Mario soon was back to being a skilled plumber.
 "Thank you, I really missed the feeling of actually fixing things," he said.

+And Paolo learned a few things too.
+At times, the machine had a really good idea.
+Sometimes it suggested a new way to do things that Paolo hadn't thought of before.
+For example, it had a clever way of bending pipes that saved time and material.
+Paolo adopted that technique and used it in his work.

-When Mario asked him why he never gave up,
-Paolo just smiled and said: "I just really like plumbing."
+After a good day of work, Mario asked him why he never gave up when things looked grim, Paolo just smiled and said: "I just really like plumbing."